 When people hear about a drug and alcohol-free festival, sometimes the immediate reaction is laughter, nervousness, disbelief and perhaps a ‘lol- no thanks’.
 If you’ve never been in this kind of environment before, that’s understandable.

 At Buddhafield, the focus is on what happens when you take these things away.
 It’s not about deprivation; it’s about creating space for a different experience.
 Genuine connection and joy are hallmarks of the festival, and it provides room to explore more challenging concepts and emotions, such as grief and global issues.

 This creates a safe environment for many people who may not have a comfortable home elsewhere, such as:

 - The recovery community

 We have dedicated recovery spaces on-site throughout the event.
 This includes 12-step, 8-step and other recovery methodologies – all are welcome.
 The multi-fellowship gatherings at Buddhafield are rich and connective.
-Many people credit the festival with being the start of their recovery journey – both because of the support available and due to being in a restorative environment where it’s obvious that social gatherings, dancing and acceptance are possible without active addiction.
+Many people credit the festival with being the start of their recovery journey – both because of the support available and due to being in a restorative environment where it’s evident that social gatherings, dancing and acceptance are possible without active addiction.

-We can all feel isolated and separate from nature and from each other.
+We can all feel isolated and separate from nature and each other.
 Reaching for anything that will help with the pain inherent in that experience is understandable.
 And, if you don’t want to do that, it’s vital to find something else that offers a feeling of wholeness.
-Healing and connection can come slowly and there’s no guarantee that it will happen over the course of a five-day festival.
+Healing and connection can come slowly, and there’s no guarantee that it will happen over the course of a five-day festival.
 However, seeds can be planted quickly and nourished over time.
 People keep coming back to Buddhafield over and over again because they have had that experience.